Security and Simplification

 In this cloud era, SAML and SSO are brought to the fore.
 Cloud services are core to an Adaptive Technology Model.
 Pete Wilson: “The model is about utilising many applications that could be spread across the world, delivered by multiple suppliers, provided via a range of deployments from SaaS, through PaaS, IaaS and co-lo or on-premise infrastructure.

 “One of the goals is to bring everything together, into a single authentication domain if you like, so your users can easily access all your applications without having to remember copious details.
 It’s all about ease of access, and as we’ve said, this makes things more secure in the back end when we add MFA on top.

 “No company uses a single application, so you're always going to have a spread of apps.
 The goal is to consolidate them under a common identity.”

 IAM – what does The Future look like?

 Identity and Access Management will evolve and become fundamental to the everyday user-experience.

 John Dryden: “Many people are thinking about IAM in the context of ‘nice to have’.
 Now it should be the norm, and an expected part of your induction when you join a new company.
 You should have a single identity and shouldn't have to log in to systems one at a time.
 The days of juggling a plethora of usernames and passwords should be over."

 How IT Lab Can Assist You

-- We help our clients to understand their software and application sets, which informs the best methodology for creating an IAM framework to bolster security and smooth the user experience.
+- We help our clients understand their software and application sets, to informs the best methodology for creating an IAM framework which bolsters security and smooths the user experience.